ERieger/surf-smart/README.md

 ![License](https://img.shields.io/github/license/ERieger/surf-smart)

-> `surf-smart` is a basic application designed to inform beach users of the weather conditions in costal areas.
+> `surf-smart` is a basic application designed to inform beach users of the weather conditions in coastal areas.

 ## Installation